 Holiday season is retailers’ big moment to shine.
-Stores are busy, websites are humming, inventory is moving, and teams are surging with seasonal staff.
+Stores are busy, websites are humming, inventory is moving, and teams are surging with seasonal staff, you can Win Holiday 2019.
 It’s an exciting time to be in retail, and with the initial Black Friday results now in, we can see that the predictions of a more “human holiday” appear to have hit on the mark as consumers are shopping online in bigger numbers than ever, +20% to $7.4 billion across the 4,500 retail websites tracked by Adobe Analytics.
 Black Friday was also the “biggest day ever for mobile,” with 39% of all e-commerce orders coming from a mobile device for a total of $2.9 billion, +35% over last year, being generated by smartphones alone.

 Even more interesting was the 43% surge in buy-online-pick-up-in-store orders.
 NPG Group’s Holiday Purchase Intentions Survey predicts one in five online purchases will be picked up in-store this year, with mobile shoppers particularly keen to take advantage of click & collect options.
 Though RetailNext reported physical store traffic declined 2% on Black Friday, intent to buy was clearly up, with conversion showing +1.7% and shopper yield up 2.7%.
 At least some of this can likely be credited to additional purchases BOPIS customers pick up once they’re in the stores already.
 All of these results lend credibility to the belief that omnichannel retailers are emerging as early winners this season by “successfully bridging online and offline retail operations,” says Adobe.

 Win Holiday 2019